Meeco/docs/guides/api-guides/machine-2-machine-communication.md

 ```

 Replace `YOUR_CLIENT_ID` and `YOUR_CLIENT_SECRET` with the actual values you obtained when creating the application.

+> **Note**
+> The Application Token will expire every 10 minutes.
+To refresh the token you will need to call the token endpoint again.

 #### 4. Access the SVX Sandbox API